Take the chapter quiz before and after you read this chapter.

 2-24 When should BCG be given?

-BCG should be given to well infants at birth and on the day of discharge from hospital or clinic to infants who have been ill or are low birth weight.
-If there is any doubt about whether BCG was given after birth, it should be given at 6 weeks with the first polio, DPT and hepatitis B vaccines.
+BCG should be given to well infants at birth or on the day of discharge from hospital.
+If not given before discharge it should be given at a clinic soon after discharge.
 BCG is not usually given to children older than 1 year.

 2-25 How is BCG given?

-BCG is given by intradermal injection on the right upper arm as follows:
+BCG is given by intradermal injection over the deltoid muscle of the right upper arm as follows:

 - Inject 1 ml of diluent into the vial (brown) containing BCG.
-Gently turn the vial upside down at least five times until fully mixed.
+Gently turn the vial upside down at least 5 times until fully mixed.
 Do not shake.

 - The reconstituted BCG vaccine can be stored up to 6 hours in a refrigerator between 2 and 8 °C.